Sumburgh Head Lighthouse: History

 The lighthouse was built by Robert Stevenson in 1821 and is the oldest lighthouse in Shetland.
-From 1906 until 1987, there was also an active foghorn, which was originally traversable in azimuth.
+From 1906 to 1987, there was also an active foghorn, which was originally traversable in azimuth.
 This replaced the fog bell, which had been presented after the loss of the ' in 1864.
 The bell now hangs in the parish church at Dunrossness.

-The light was automated in 1991 and the keepers' houses were converted into holiday accommodation.
-The foghorn was restored in 2015 and sounds on special occasions.
+The Northern Lighthouse Board operate the light, which was automated in 1991, whilst the Shetland Amenity Trust own and operate the surrounding property.

+In 2002, the Trust took ownership of the former keepers' cottages, which were then converted into holiday accommodation.
+In 2014, the Trust opened a visitor centre on the site and restored the lighthouse facilities as well as the foghorn, which is sounded occasionally.
+Both the lighthouse and the foghorn are protected as Category A listed buildings.
 The lighthouse complex also has offices for the RSPB who look after the bird reserve which surrounds the lighthouse.

-The Northern Lighthouse Board operate the light, whilst the Shetland Amenity Trust own the site and restored the lighthouse facilities and built a visitor centre which opened in 2014.
-The lighthouse is protected as a category A listed building.